japinell/KU-CBC-Homework-10-Team-Profile-Generator/README.md

 ## Features

 The application features the generation of a team roster HTML file with information gathered from user input.
-An important aspect is the use of object-oriented concepts like classes, inheritance, and extensibility to hold an array of objects in memory before it is rendered to the file.
-The application was also designed with a test-driven approach in mind.
-Several test scenarios were created to mimic the application functionality before writing the actual functionality.
+An important aspect in the implementation of the application is the use of object-oriented concepts like classes, inheritance, and extensibility.
+An array holds the objects created before it is rendered to the HTML file using helper classes.

+Another important aspect is that the application was also designed with a test-driven approach in mind.
+Several test scenarios were created to mock the application functionality before writing the actual code.

 Future development: